 Welcome to Read Short Fiction, a place dedicated to shorter works of fiction and their amazing readers.
 Yes, a reader of short fiction is someone special – someone who wants the essence of life distilled down to its core, savoring it just as one would a gourmet meal that the chef reduced during cooking to concentrate its flavor.
 You, reader, are welcome here.
 We want to amass for you a wealth of wonderful stories to entertain and inspire, because life’s too short to read boring fiction.

-We want Read Short Fiction to be for the short story what so many branded mass market outlets are for celebrity, sports, and political news.
-On a downslide for years as money flowed towards novels, the short story (and other shorter forms, like flash fiction and other micro-fiction) is ripe for a rebirth in the everyday reading world.
+Read Short Fiction is a hatchery for the rebirth of the short story in the everyday reading world.
 Think about it: we’re all busy people — often insanely so — and more and more our world around us is getting faster and more condensed.
 What, then, makes for better material to read and be entertained by in this always-quickening world: a 300+ page novel, or a 3-10 page short story?
-We here at readshortfiction are ecstatic that short fiction is making its comeback and will get its day back in the sun, and we want to be there with the bottle of champagne to welcome it home.
+We here at Read Short Fiction are ecstatic that short fiction is making its comeback and will get its day back in the sun, and we want to be there with the bottle of champagne to welcome it home.

 FOR READERS – COMMENTS POLICY